-Programs Local Implications and Eligibility Early Intervention Federal, state, and county funds are used to reimburse the LDSS for services provided to children birth to 3 years of age who may not be making progress like other children because of a developmental delay or disability.
-Preschool Special Education State and county funds support Preschool Special Education programs and services, which serve children between the ages of 3 to 5 years who are determined to be eligible to receive preschool special education programs and services by their committees on preschool special education.
-The LDSS can make payments to a service provider for Preschool Special Education programs and services.
-State Administered Prekindergarten Some school districts receive an allocation from NYS to administer State Funded Prekindergarten for either a half day program (with a minimum of 2.5 hours per day) or a full day program (with a minimum of 5 hours per day).
-In some cases, districts use local tax dollars combined with state funding to supplement or provide the program.
-There is no income eligibility related to enrollment; however, school districts require families to provide proof that they meet eligibility requirements.
-For more information regarding prekindergarten programs, contact your local school district or the New York State Education Department.
-State Administered Prekindergarten (School District) School taxes or other funds such as Title or foundation funding may support costs related to State Administered Prekindergarten that are not supported by state funding.
+Programs Local Implications and Eligibility Early Intervention Federal, State and County funds are used to reimburse the LDSS for services provided to children birth to three years of age who may not be making progress like other children because of a developmental delay or disability.
+Preschool Special Education State and county funds support Preschool Special Education Services, which serves children with disabilities between the ages of 3 to 5 years who meet at least one of the criteria.
+The LDSS can make payments to a service provider for Preschool Special Education Services.
+Universal Prekindergarten (State Funded) State funds support the school districts that administer Universal Prekindergarten programs through an allocation from the New York State Education Department to support 2.5 hours per day of prekindergarten programing.
+Note: Of the seven NYS State Education Department Prekindergarten programs, this guide will use the Universal Prekindergarten program as an example of how to braid and blend funds.
+For more information regarding the other six prekindergarten programs contact your local school district or the NYS Education Department.
+Universal Prekindergarten (School District) School taxes support costs related to Universal Prekindergarten that are not supported by state funding.
 Parent Pay Families who are not eligible for federal, state, or county funds to support their child care costs pay 100 percent for their child care services directly to the provider.